Sanmilee/Disaster-Response-Pipeline/README.md

 ### 1. Project Motivation
-As past of Udacity Data Scientist NanoDegree Project for categorizing emergency messages for first responder services
+As part of Udacity Data Scientist NanoDegree Project for categorizing emergency messages for first responder services

 ### 2. Requirement
 - Python 3